-All segments in this collection comprised of 40 years of rare footage are in chronological order.
+All segments in this collection comprised of OVER 40 years of rare footage and are in chronological order.
 Meaning all segments are in the order that they were originally released.
-Volume I starts at 1977 and the last volume concludes with segments from 2017.
+Volume I starts at 1977 and the last few volumes conclude with documentaries about his life including the latest 2018 release “Come Inside My Mind” on Volume XX.
 Includes Full Menu with chapter stops and thumb nails for each and every video segment on EACH “Volume” (DVD) in The Video Archives Collection.
 Some Volumes include “Multi Page Menu” where indicated.

 The most complete Historical Video Archives of Robin Williams from start to finish anywhere in the world.
 Even if you own ALL prior releases you still would not have anywhere near ALL the content available in this one of a kind unique offer.
-PLEASE NOTE: Photos provided show a 17 DVD Set but ALL 19 DVDs are INCLUDED with this offer.
+PLEASE NOTE: Photos provided show a 17 DVD Set but ALL 20 DVDs are INCLUDED in the auction.

 ROBIN WILLIAMS Video Archives 1978-1979 Volume I